Its-Rogue/Graph_Traversal_Simulation/README.md

 This is a Graph Traversal Simulator, that uses LibGDX as a framework for visualising the graph.

 The simulator allows for the creation of a custom graph with weighted edges, and a series of different traversal algorithms.
 These include:
-- Depth First
+- Depth First Search
-- Breadth First
+- Breadth First Search
-- Bidirectional
+- Bidirectional Search
-- Dijkstra's
+- Dijkstra's Algorithm
-- A*
+- A* Traversal
-- Bellman-Ford
+- Bellman-Ford Traversal

 ## UI

 On the left hand side of the screen, using Scene2D, there is a variety of elements.
 There are buttons to control the simulation in the following ways:
 - Clear the graph
 - Save or load a layout of nodes and edges
+- Choose whether to automatically run the traversals or step through them
+- Choose the speed at which the traversals will be automatically run
 - Choose the type of graph traversal
 - Choose the start and end node for finding the shortest path
+- Generate either a random graph or a set graph for ease of viewing the traversal algorithms
 - Quit the program

 Additionally, at the top of the UI, there are some statistics about the scene, such as node and edge count.